cloud-ark/kubeplus/README.rst

 RoadMap
 ========

-1. Working with Operator developers to define Platform-as-Code annotations on their Operators.
+1. Automate the binding process between Custom Resources.
-2. Automate the binding process between Custom Resources.
+2. Working with Operator developers to define Platform-as-Code annotations on their Operators.
-3. Integrating Kubeprovenance_ functionality into KubePlus Platform toolkit.
+3. Integrating Kubeprovenance_ functionality into KubePlus Cluster Add-on.
 4. Improving operator-analysis to check conformance of Operators with guidelines.
 5. Tracking and visualizing entire platform stacks.